nograx/ioBroker.zendure-solarflow/README.md

 -->

 ## Changelog

+### **WORK IN PROGRESS**

+- Fix flickering Save button in Settings.
+- Add function to detect zenSDK devices with mDNS and fill missing IP-address if found.

 ### 5.0.3 (2026-08-18)

 - Fix `wifiState` not being created/updated correctly for devices using local zenSDK polling (Solarflow 2400 AC/AC Plus/Pro, 1600 AC Plus), as their local status payload does not report a `wifiState` property